 There are three ways to operate a pet sitting business: (a) you can find a set of regular customers and make daily stop at their homes to feed, walk, and visit with pets; (b) you can establish an agency or referral service lining up pet sitters for your clients; or (c) you can combine house sitting with pet sitting and actually live in the home of your clients while they are away.

 If you have a farm or a large enough facility, you can open a boarding kennel to house pets when the owner leaves for a vacation or is unable to take care of the pet due to some personal emergencies.
 Pets are provided with their own “suites,” often with their own sleeping areas and a small play area.
 You are also responsible for feeding the pets and providing medication, if needed.

 If you decide to open a boarding kennel, check first with the animal authorities in your area.
 In many countries, proprietors of boarding kennels are required to get a license from the local authority.
 Before you are issued a license to operate, a local authority officer will visit your premises and must be satisfied that the business meets the required standards.
 You must also have an appropriate qualification before a license can be issued.
 The number of dogs and cats for which the premises is licensed must be specified on the license, and a copy of the license itself must be displayed at the premises.

 3. Doggie Day Care

-In addition to keeping watch over the pets, most doggie day cares offer added services like nail trimming, grooming and other pampering.
-Sometimes pick-up and delivery is included.
-Adding additional services can increase the income you can get from your day care services, where rates are between $15 to $30 a day.
-Some adds pet wash, which can cost about $10 to $20,
+In addition to keeping watch over the pets, most doggie daycares offer added services like nail trimming, grooming, and other pampering.
+Sometimes pick-up and delivery are included.
+Adding additional services can increase the income you can get from your daycare services, where rates are between $15 to $30 a day.
+Some add pet wash, which can cost about $10 to $20.

 4. Guard dog rental service